CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ![exact cover](figures/union-of-subtrees.jpg)

 A subtree has a fixed number of levels defined by the `subtreeLevels` property.
-This describes the number of distinct levels in the tree.
+This describes the number of distinct levels in the subtree.
 The number of children per tile is also fixed due to the subdivision scheme.
 For quadtrees, there are `4` children per tile, while octrees have `8` children per tile.
 Taken together, a subtree has exactly enough tiles to store a full quadtree or full octree with a limited number of levels.
 However, each tile may or may not exist or contain content, as a tileset only stores the tiles that are necessary.

 ![subtree anatomy](figures/subtree-anatomy.jpg)

 ## Availability

 **Availability** is a boolean that defines whether a tile, content, or subtree exist in a tileset.
-Availability serves two purposes:

-1. It provides an efficient method for checking which resources (tile, content, subtrees) are present
-2. Including ths information prevents extraneous HTTP requests that would result in 404 errors.
+Availability provides an efficient method for checking which resources (tile, content, subtrees) are present.
+Including this information prevents extraneous HTTP requests that would result in 404 errors.

 Availability takes the form of a bitstream with one bit per node in consideration.
 A 1 indicates that a tile/content/subtree is available at this node.
 Meanwhile, a 0 indicates that no tile/content/subtree is available at this node.